 We are taking ever necessary precaution with the CDC guidelines and wearing protective gloves, mask, booties, practicing safe distancing and using disinfectant cleaners to keep you and our team safe.
 If you have any questions or concerns please contact us at 702-737-1957.

+Thinking about getting a Clack water softener installation?
 The Clack valve was designed with ease of installation and service in mind.
-The valve boasts fewer parts than comparable systems, meaning easy service, and long-lasting reliability.
-Variable reserve automatically adjusts to your family's changing water-usage patterns.
-It provides conditioned water for all your family's needs.
+The valve boasts fewer parts than comparable systems, meaning easy maintenance and long-lasting reliability.
+Variable reserve models automatically adjust to your family's changing water-usage patterns.
+Clack water treatment systems are powerful, user-friendly, and reliable electronics that automatically monitor water treatment functions such as:

-Manufactured from high-tech NORYL materials, the Clack valve has been engineered to withstand the test of the Las Vegas Hardness levels!
-All internal components are lead-free.
-We pre-fill the brine tank with softened water to reduce salt-bridging problems and cleaning of the brine tank.
+Manufactured from high-tech NORYL™ materials, the Clack valve has been engineered to withstand the test of the Las Vegas hardness levels!
+All internal components are lead-free, and we pre-fill the brine tank with softened water to reduce salt-bridging problems and cleaning of the tank.

 You use water every day for drinking, cooking, bathing, laundry, and more.
 It's important to know what you're putting into your body and using around your home.
 We've assembled a collection of the most important and most common questions we encounter as a water conditioning company in Las Vegas.